CodeYueXiong/gptchatteR_Exp/README.md

+This repository is forked from https://github.com/isinaltinkaya/gptchatteR and will provide more developed functionalities based on my own needs.

 # gptchatteR
 An experimental and unofficial wrapper for interacting with OpenAI GPT models in R. gptchatteR uses the `openai` library to handle the OpenAI API endpoints.